-Formerly 4A7.
-Directly adjacent to Atlanta Motor Speedway.
-No terminals.
+Directly adjacent to EchoPark Speedway.
+A $2.32 million terminal.
 No TSA.
-Your Sprinter waiting at the terminal when you deplane — race weekend or any weekend.
+No crowds.
+Your Sprinter waiting at the covered staging area when you deplane — race weekend or any weekend.

-Terminal to Atlanta Motor Speedway — directly across the street
+Terminal to EchoPark Speedway — directly across the street

 Your chauffeur is positioned at the terminal before you land.
-The Sprinter is waiting at the covered drop-off, cabin cooled, refreshments ready.
-The drive to the speedway entrance takes two minutes.
-After the race, your chauffeur returns you to the aircraft while others sit in traffic on I-75.
+The Sprinter is waiting at the covered staging area, cabin cooled, refreshments ready.
+After the event, your chauffeur returns you to the aircraft while others sit in traffic on I-75.

 FAA: HMP ICAO: KHMP Former: 4A7